adavisfoy/group_2_project/README.md

      - Which tornado magnitude is the most common?

-     - Which state has the most tornados?
+     - Which state has the most tornadoes?

-     - In which month do the most tornados occur?
+     - In which month do the most tornadoes occur?

-     - Evaluation of tornado width versus tornado magnitude.

      - Can we predict the number of fatalaties resulting from a tornado if we know the magnitude (EF rating) and population of the county?

-     - Evaluation of how 'Tornado Alley' may be changing over time.

 ## Data Cleaning